danrcastro/.github/Bug Issue Template.md

 ## Steps to Recreate

-< a numbered list of the **exact** steps taken in the system that led to the observation of the bug. screen shots or videos can help >
+< a numbered list of the **exact** steps taken in the system that led to the Actual Behavior.
+What we want here is not how to see the bad result but rather how to **create** the bad result. screen shots or videos can help >

 1.
 2.